benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 Elelabs_EzspFwUtility:   RESET FRAME
 Elelabs_EzspFwUtility:   Couldn't communicate with the adapter in Zigbee (EZSP) mode, Thread (Spinel) mode or bootloader mode
 ```
-Notice the second time I set the buad rate to the previous setting.
-I realised pretty quickly, this failed because the baudrate
-had changed from 57600 to 115200 as when you run the script it defaults to 115200.
+Notice that the second time I set the baud rate to the previous setting.
+I realised pretty quickly (the firmware has 1152 on the end).
+This failed because the baudrate has changed from 57600 to 115200 after the upgrade, as when you run the script without the -b setting it defaults to 115200.

 I then retested using the 115200 baud rate as per the FW file.
 Success.

-I then tried to restart the device in normal mode as I now knew the FW upgrade was successful.
+I then tried to restart the device in normal mode, as I now knew the FW upgrade was successful.
 ```
 ./Elelabs_EzspFwUtility.py restart -m nrml  -p /dev/ttyUSB0  -b 115200 -d RAW
 Elelabs_EzspFwUtility:   EZSP v8 detected